guchengxi1994/mask2json/README.md

 ##  SHORTCOMING

-objects connected to each other is not supported yet.
+1.~~objects connected to each other is not supported yet.~~

+this may happen if you labelling multiple-object-images with only 2 labels .Or some objects are of the same type and are connected to each other(eg. a bunch of grapes,it is hard to split one to the other).

+you can try [json2mask.py](./json2mask.py) to generate mask-files.